thierrygosselin/grur/README.md

 **v.0.0.2 2017-04-23**

--   work on `generate_missing` function.
-Still not as I wish.
+-   Work on `generate_missing` function.
+-   Still not as I wish.
+But getting there.
+-   2 new functions: `imputations_accuracy` and `memorize_missing`.
+Check functions documentations for more info.

 **v.0.0.1 2017-04-07**